emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 ## CIDER integration

-Therefore, it turns out that it's possible to use both `cider` and `lsp-mode` features for a clojure-development, both work great together, I rely on `cider` when I really need a REPL, to eval anything, run tests, etc. You can just <kbd>M-x</kbd> `cider-jack-in` and the REPL will start normally.
+We suggest using both `cider` and `lsp-mode` for Clojure development.
+I rely on `cider` to use its REPL, evaluate expressions, run tests, and more.
+You can execute <kbd>M-x</kbd> `cider-jack-in` to start the REPL.

 Author: [@ericdallo](https://github.com/ericdallo)